 Law school, legal marketing, and practice management are among the topics covered by Attorney at Law Magazine.
 The magazine is available in print or digital format and is complimentary for private practice attorneys, though many news articles can also be accessed without a subscription on the Attorney at Law Magazine.
 The website has a “Legal Advice” section that categorizes relevant articles by legal specialty, such as criminal defense, employment law, family law, and more.
 The site also lists legal events and provides a directory of expert witnesses.

 3. Bloomberg Law Podcast

-Hosted by June Grasso, the Bloomberg Law podcast features analyses by well-known attorneys and legal scholars of important legal issues and cases.
+Hosted by Emmy-Award winning journalist June Grasso, the Bloomberg Law podcast features analyses of important legal issues and cases.
+Podcast guests include well-known attorneys and prosecutors, legal scholars, professors, editors, and reporters from Bloomberg News.

 4. The Concord Connector

 This is the blog of Concord Law School at Purdue University Global, the nation’s first fully online law school.
 Many articles on The Concord Connector are authored or curated by the dean or faculty members.

 The blog features a robust news and commentary section and articles on law-related issues that affect various fields including cybersecurity, health care, and education.
 There’s also advice on succeeding as a law student, particularly in an online setting.

 The Constitutional Law Reporter is an online publication covering current and historic Supreme Court cases.
 The site is frequently updated with articles covering specific cases.
 Each article features a section on the facts of the case and on the Supreme Court’s decision.

 In addition to reporting on new cases, the Constitution Law Reporter website also features in-depth information on historic cases, making it a great reference for law students.
 It also includes the full text of the Constitution and biographies of current and past justices, presidents, vice presidents, and other prominent Americans.